PhotonVision/photonvision/docs/source/docs/contributing/photonvision-docs/building-docs.rst

 Cloning the Documentation Repository
 ------------------------------------

-If you are planning on contributing, it is recommended to create a fork of the `main docs repository <https://github.com/PhotonVision/photonvision-docs>`_.
+Documentation lives within the main PhotonVision repository within the `docs` sub-folder.
+If you are planning on contributing, it is recommended to create a fork of the `PhotonVision repository <https://github.com/PhotonVision/photonvision>`_.
 To clone this fork, run the following command in a terminal window:

-``git clone https://github.com/[your username]/photonvision-docs``
+``git clone https://github.com/[your username]/photonvision``

 Installing Python Dependencies
 ------------------------------
 You must install a set of Python dependencies in order to build the documentation.
-To do so, you can run the following command in the root project directory:
+To do so, you can run the following command in the docs sub-folder:

-``python -m pip install -r requirements.txt``
+``~/photonvision/docs$ python -m pip install -r requirements.txt``

 Building the Documentation
 --------------------------
-In order to build the documentation, you can run the following command in the root project directory:
+In order to build the documentation, you can run the following command in the docs sub-folder:

-``make html``
+``~/photonvision/docs$ make html``

 .. note:: You may have to run ``./make html`` on Windows.

 Opening the Documentation
 -------------------------
-The built documentation is located at ``build/html/index.html``.
+The built documentation is located at ``docs/build/html/index.html`` relative to the root project directory.

 Docs Builds on Pull Requests
 ----------------------------

 Pre-merge builds of docs can be found at: ``https://photonvision-docs--PRNUMBER.org.readthedocs.build/en/PRNUMBER/index.html``.
 These docs are republished on every commit to a pull request made to PhotonVision/photonvision-docs.
-For example, PR 325 would have pre-merge documentation published to ``https://photonvision-docs--325.org.readthedocs.build/en/325/index.html``
+For example, PR 325 would have pre-merge documentation published to ``https://photonvision-docs--325.org.readthedocs.build/en/325/index.html``.
+Additionally, the pull requrest will have a link directly to the pre-release build of the docs.
+This build only runs when there is a change to files in the docs sub-folder.